 Castle Rock is an immensely popular park.
 Maybe half of the park’s visitors are rock climbers, carrying big pads and other equipment, here to climb the large craggy tufa formations.
 The other half are hikers here to see the waterfall, although in summer it’s only a trickle, and the magnificent panoramic view of the San Lorenzo River Valley from one of the highest spots in the Santa Cruz Mountains, with the fog-shrouded Pacific Ocean in the distance.

 The gunfire comes from the Los Altos Rod and Gun Club, which is open to the public from 9 to 5 every Thursday through Sunday (9 to 4 in the winter).
 The nonstop sound of guns from this range disrupts the peacefulness of almost all hiking trails in the South Skyline region, as far north as Russian Ridge Open Space Preserve (above Palo Alto) and as far west as Memorial County Park.
 The Castle Rock campgrounds are especially badly affected during shooting hours.
-Surprisingly, though, the firing range can't be heard at all during most of this hike, since it's shielded by a ridge.

 Castle Rock has quite a bit of poison oak.

-© 2010, 2012, 2017 David Baselt
+© 2010, 2012, 2017, 2018 David Baselt